nansencenter/NEDAS/docs/source/installation.rst

 startup rather than silently dropped; use ``ETKF`` for those configurations.

 ``tests/test_pdaf_letkf.py`` checks PDAF's LETKF analysis against NEDAS's native ETKF on the same partition, and is skipped unless pyPDAF is installed.
-The two agree to roundoff once one difference of convention is accounted for: the localization taper enters PDAF's analysis linearly (textbook R-localization) and NEDAS's ETKF squared, so the same ``hroi`` gives PDAF a wider effective localization.
+Each assimilator runs the formulation of the code it comes from, so the comparison measures the difference rather than removing it: the localization taper enters PDAF's analysis linearly (textbook R-localization) and NEDAS's ETKF squared, so the same ``hroi`` localizes more tightly in the native ETKF.
+With that difference held fixed the two agree to roundoff, which is what turns the test into a regression check on upstream's numerics.

 PDAF can only be initialized once per process, so the ensemble size, the partitioning and ``assimilator_def.filter_kind`` cannot change within a run; NEDAS raises rather than letting